-Combining the two inequalities, we know that for a viable signal of cost $K$ to exist it must be the case that: This is known as the single crossing property \citep{Zahavi1975, Spence1973}.
+Combining the Inequalities \ref{IC1} and \ref{IC2}, we know that for a viable signal of cost $K$ to exist it must be the case that: This is known as the single crossing property \citep{Zahavi1975, Spence1973}.
 We enforce these conditions on the reproductive rates $V(.,.)$ and the cost of signaling $K$.

 Since we consider behavioral signaling, we assume that the individuals reach an equilibrium on their decisions on adopting the signal within each generation before reproduction.
 In an equilibrium, each individual has no incentive to deviate from its current choice of whether to signal.
 As shown in \cite{Spence1973}, given the incentive compatibility conditions (\ref{IC1}) and (\ref{IC2}), there exists a separating equilibrium in which only high types signal.
 Moreover, all high types are matched with one another, and low types are matched with one another, resulting in perfectly assortative matching in types.
 The high types earn a payoff of $V(H, H)-K$ and the low types earn a payoff of $V(L, L)$ in equilibrium.
 Note that the separating equilibrium is independent of the distribution of types in the population.
 Even when the group of low types is vanishingly small, the high types would still pay the cost of signaling to segregate themselves from the low types.